mrharmonies/hashpling/README.md

 print "Hello, world!\n";
 print qq=Did you say "Hello?"\n=;
 ```
-To execute the code, just run 'hp.exe <filename>' on command line.
-Or if you use windows, just add '.hp' file extension at the end of your filename and associate the extension with hashpling.
+To execute the code, just run 'hp.exe *filename*' on command line.
+Or if you use windows, just add '.hp' file extension at the end of your filename and associate the extension with hashpling program.
 So later when you double click the dot-hp file, it will execute automatically.
 No execution permission is required.

 # compiling
 Hashpling only use standard C library (stdio.h, stdlib.h and string.h).
-Change directory to "src" folder and just do standard compilation using your C compiler eg, 'gcc -o hp.exe hashpling.c'.
+Change directory to "src" folder and just do standard compilation using your C compiler eg, **'gcc -w -o hp.exe hashpling.c'**.
 As for now, I'm able to compile hashpling on **Windows, DOS, macOS and Ubuntu**.

 # more screenshot
 ![](https://drive.google.com/uc?id=143BAvDgNTuEiYN8SP24b5y-AzvZz6Zm3)